 If my child is absent from school on a regular basis, what will happen?

+If your child is genuinely too ill to come to school (see information from NHS below), and there is more than an average level of absence, it may be wise to obtain confirmation that they are unfit for school from your GP, or provide evidence of any prescribed medication.
 If the absence is considered unjustified, the school will contact you to discuss the situation and agree measures for reducing the absences.
 In the event that your child has excessive absences from school that are not supported with medical evidence, the school will be expected to make a referral to the Local Authority.
 You may as a consequence be liable to legal action being taken by the Local Authority.

 If meeting with the school doesn’t bring about improvement, what next?

 If the absence appears to result from school-related difficulties and the issue has not been resolved through consultation with the class teacher, it will be advisable to contact a senior member of school staff to discuss your concerns and consider how the situation can be resolved.
 There is a wellbeing team which supports pupils.
-If the absence appears to be the result of parents/ carers not conforming to the actions agreed at the meeting, the school will move to the next stage which could include a
+If the absence appears to be the result of parents/ carers not conforming to the actions agreed at the meeting, the school will move to the next stage which could include a referral to the Local Authority.

 What happens if I cannot control my child?